beehive-lab/openfhe-uniman/cuda/README.md

 # Build Instructions with CUDA

+## Requirements
+We have implemented and tested using the following environment:
+1. Cmake version 3.22
+2. CUDA version 12.2

 To successfully build with CUDA the following environment configurations are needed:

 1. Locate the installation path of CUDAToolkit: